brndnmtthws/brndn-io/content/posts/nobody-wants-to-hire-anymore/index.md

 people over 55 in the labour force now versus 38.7 pre-COVID.
 That's a difference of about 560,000 fewer people over 55 in the labour market, the lower aged cohorts make up the difference and more.

+Do people have too much money?
+Let's look at the [personal savings rate](https://fred.stlouisfed.org/series/PSAVERT):

+{{< imgproc "savings-rate.png" None >}}
+Savings rate
+{{< />}}

+That can't be it, savings are down below their pre-COVID levels.
+The pre-COVID peak was 8.3, and today we're at 5, which is 40% less!

 Okay, now what about the "wages are too damn high" narrative?
 Let's take a look at [real wages](https://fred.stlouisfed.org/series/LES1252881600Q):